Nine layers, one verdict

 Four validators inspect inbound:

 - Prompt Injection — instruction-override, system-prompt extraction, persona pivots.
-30+ patterns.
+35 patterns across 6 categories, plus 52 multilingual patterns across 16 language codes.

 - Jailbreak — DAN-class roleplay, hypothetical framings, social-engineering ladders.
-57 patterns.
+46 patterns across 10 categories.

 - Reformulation — decodes base64, hex, leetspeak, zero-width characters, HTML-comment smuggling.
 Runs before the other validators so they see the decoded payload.